Sixbar angelfish: Description

+Coloration

-The sixbar angelfish, like other members of the genus Pomacanthus, has juveniles and adults which look quite different.
-The juveniles have an overall blue black colour broken by many vertical white bands, the anterior bands being rather straight while the posterior bands become increasingly arced as they approach the tail.
-The adults have an overall colour of brownish-yellow on the body and the median fins, with vivid blue spots.
-Along the flanks there are 6 vertical bands, the first is whitish and is placed immediately behind the head, the following 5 are black.
-This species can reach a total body length of about 46 cm in the ocean.
-These angelfishes have 13-14 spines and 18-23 soft rays in the dorsal fin and 3 spines and 18-19 soft rays in the anal fin.
+Like other species in the genus, juvenile and adult sixbar angelfish are quite different in appearance. juveniles have an overall blue-black color broken by many vertical white bands, the anterior bands being rather straight while the posterior bands become increasingly arced as they approach the tail.
+The adults, in contrast, have an overall color of brownish-yellow on the body and the median fins, with vivid blue spots.
+Along the flanks there are 6 vertical bands, the first being whitish and placed immediately behind the head and the rest being black.

+Meristics and size

+The sixbar angelfish has 13-14 spines and 18-23 soft rays in the dorsal fin, and 3 spines and 18-19 soft rays in the anal fin.
+It may reach up to about 46 cm in the wild.

 Distribution

-The sixbar angelfish is found from Sri Lanka through the Male Archipelago to the Solomon Islands, north to the Ryukyu Islands of Southern Japan and Palau and south to New Caledonia and Australia.
-In Australia it extends from Shark Bay in Western Australia along the northern coast to the Capricorn and Bunker Group off Queensland.
-They are also found around the Rowley Shoals and Scott Reef of Western Australia, and Ashmore Reef in the Timor Sea.
+The sixbar angelfish is found from Sri Lanka through the Malay Archipelago to the Solomon Islands longitudinally, and from the Ryukyu Islands and Palau and to New Caledonia and Australia latitudinally.
+In Australia, its range extends from Shark Bay in Western Australia along the northern coast to the Capricorn and Bunker Group off Queensland.
+It is also found around the Rowley Shoals and Scott Reef of Western Australia, and Ashmore Reef in the Timor Sea.

 Habitat and biology

-The sixbar angelfish is found at depths between 1 and 60 m. it is found in coastal, lagoon and outer reef slopes with the adults living in pairs or as solitary individuals where there is a rich growth of corals.
-The juveniles prefer sheltered inner reefs. when alarmed this species makes loud, grunting sounds.
-It is an omnivorous species which feeds on macro-algae, sponges and tunicates.
+The sixbar angelfish is found at depths between 1-60 m.
+Adults are found in lagoons and outer reef slopes, especially places where there is a rich growth of corals, while juveniles prefer sheltered inner reefs.
+Adults either live in pairs or solitarily, and is omnivorous, feeding on macroalgae, sponges and tunicates.
+When alarmed, the species can make loud, grunting sounds.

-Systematics

-The sixbar angelfish was first formally described as Holacanthus sexstriatus in 1831 by the French anatomist Georges Cuvier (1769–1832) with the type locality given as Java.
-Some authorities place this species in the subgenus Euxiphipops.
-The specific name sexstriatus means "six banded", a reference to the six vertical bands along its body.

-Utilisation
+Human interactions

-The sixbar angelfish is occasionally collected for the aquarium trade but only the juveniles are suitable for home aquaria because the adults are too large.
+The sixbar angelfish is occasionally collected for the aquarium trade.
+Only the juveniles are suitable for home aquaria, as the adults are too large.